computational-expression/lab02/README.md

    - `if blink_cycles >= 1:` to create simple blink patterns
    - Multiple `if` statements for different LED behaviors

-**Note**: This lab uses only conditionals and basic statements (no loops) to focus on fundamental programming concepts.
+**Note**: This lab uses only conditionals and basic statements (no loops) to focus on fundamental programming concepts we have been covering in class.

 ### Expected Output